Epirius/Obsidian-Notes/Concurrent programming/exam tips.md

 - may be questions about communicating sequential processes (CPS)

-- 30% of the exam is about javascript (promises)nmcl
+- 30% of the exam is about javascript (promises)